ihmeuw/vivarium_cluster_tools/docs/source/glossary.rst

     using random numbers to sample from distributions.
 Our simulations control stochastic uncertainty with :term:`random seeds<Random Seed>`.
-    Stochastic uncertainty in simulations is deeply related to sampling uncertanty in a study.
+    Stochastic uncertainty in simulations is deeply related to sampling uncertainty in a study.
 By holding the input parameters constant and varying the random seed, we can produce many realizations (or samples) of the same underlying population and use that to minimize the stochastic uncertainty.